jimasp/behave-vsc/example-projects/multiroot empty folder/README.md

-empty folder... this file is just to keep git happy
+# empty folder... this file itself is just to keep git happy